ICICIPRULI

 Disclaimer: This news brief was created by Public Technologies (PUBT) using generative artificial intelligence.
 While PUBT strives to provide accurate and timely information, this AI-generated content is for informational purposes only and should not be interpreted as financial, investment, or legal advice.
 ICICI Bank Ltd. published the original content used to generate this news brief via Singapore Exchange Limited (SGX) (Ref.
 ID: 8IUVXY45YQXTI8I3) on February 28, 2026, and is solely responsible for the information contained therein.

-ICICI Prudential Life Insurance Company Gets Tax Demand Of 9.84 Billion Rupees
+Icici Prudential Life Insurance Company Gets Tax Demand For 2.16 Billion Rupees

 Feb 19 (Reuters) - ICICI Prudential Life Insurance Company Ltd ICIR.NS: